About the Archives

 The most commonly requested policies are:

-Our Search room is open four days a week and can be used by anyone free of charge, for their research and to make enquiries.
+Our Search room is open two days a week and can be used by anyone free of charge, for their research and to make enquiries.
 Bookings are recommended.

-Education, learning and outreach at the Plymouth and West Devon Record Office is carried out by the Arts and Heritage learning team.
+Education, learning and outreach at the Plymouth and West Devon Record Office is carried out by the Plymouth Museums Galleries Archives learning team.

 Find out about the many forms of records held by us such as maps, diaries and organisational records.